systeminit/si/app/docs/src/changelog/index.md

   workspace instead of a production one.
 - Fixed an issue where adding **secrets via Luminork** was unnecessarily difficult.
+- Fixed an issue where **multi-select showed the context menu** attached to the incorrect component.

 ## August 25th to 30th 2025